portworx/px-docs/scheduler/docker/docker-container.md

 ---
 layout: page
-title: "Run PX as a Docker V2 Plugin"
+title: "Run PX as a Docker V1 Plugin (PX Docker container)"
 keywords: portworx, px-developer, px-enterprise, plugin, install, configure, container, storage, add nodes
 sidebar: home_sidebar
-redirect_from: "/run-as-docker-pluginv2.html"
+redirect_from: "/run-as-docker-pluginv1.html"
 ---

 * TOC
 {:toc}

-To install and configure PX as a standaone Docker container, use the command-line steps in this section.
+To install and configure PX as a standalone Docker container, use the command-line steps in this section.

 >**Note:**<br/>It is highly recommended to run PX as a plugin.
 Use these steps only if you are running an older version of Docker (1.12 or prior).